msbavaresco/Environmental-Monitoring-Device/README.md

-# CO2-Humidity-and-Temperature-sensor
+# Environmental Monitoring Device
-This project is a sensor that measures CO2 levels, humidity and temperature and sends the information via MQTT
+This project is a device that measures CO2 concentration, temperature and relative humididty using Sensirion's SCD4x sensor and a Raspberry Pi Zero W. The data is then stored internally and, optionally, transmitted via MQTT.